richardrigutins/my-transcripts/README.md

 ## Current limitations

 - Only .wav files are supported
-- The application has only been tested with short-medium length audio files (less than 10 minutes)
+- The application has only been tested with short-medium length audio files (less than 5 minutes)
-- Only supports selecting files from the local file system

 ## Deploying to Azure